Types-of-Financial-Ratios

-Financial ratio that is also known as accounting ratio is related magnitude of two selected ratios taken from the company financial statement.
-We may also says that financial ratio analyze the financial functionalities of the company.
+Financial ratio, also known as an accounting ratio, is the relative magnitude of two selected values taken from a company’s financial statements.
+We may also say that financial ratios analyze the financial functionalities of a company.

-Now let’s check below the types of financial ratios.
-There are five different types of financial ratios which are probably analyzed during this whole process of financial ratios functionality.
+Now let’s check the types of financial ratios.
+There are five different types of financial ratios which are commonly analyzed during the process of financial ratio analysis.

 See Also: What is Financial Management